-Overview of CSS Shapes
+Overview of shapes

 The CSS Shapes Level 1 Specification describes geometric shapes in CSS.
 They are, in Level 1 of the specification, designed to be applied to floated items.
 This article provides an overview of what you can do with shapes.